-When I was diving in the Caribbean, I used Divers Alert Network for both my medical and professional insurance.
+When I was diving in the Caribbean, and USA I used Divers Alert Network for both my medical and professional insurance.
 DAN (the US arm) does not cover Australia and you will need to switch when your insurance term ends.

 DAN World provides medical insurance, but not professional insurance.

 If you are in Queensland, chamber and ambulance coverage is provided by the state for everyone.
 There may be small costs associated with the chamber, see the medicare rebate information on page 14 of the Public Benefit Trust Review.
 Despite that, I still recommend getting DAN coverage as they provide excellent information in the case of emergencies and membership also provides access to their reports which should be mandatory reading for all instructors.

 As my instructors certification is through PADI, I switched to Vicencia & Buckley for my professional insurance.

 Dive medicals for professionals are mandatory.
 You need a AS2299 medical by a certified doctor.

 SPUMS for a list of doctors who can do these.
 Note that the state needs to be the abbreviation (QLD, not Queensland).

 It takes about 2 hours and will cost $150-$250.
 Doctor availability is also limited, for instance there’s no one in the Bundaberg region and some doctors are booked weeks in advance, as it’s a two week residential course so it’s quite the investment from the doctors side.

 - Ear clearing tests (valsalva while the doctor watches with a scope)